-“Consumers can make a demand of any seller that they fix any open defects before selling the car to them,” says Wallace.
+“Consumers can make a demand of any seller that they fix any open defects before selling the car to them,” Wallace says.
 “And that’s a reasonable request, and the burden for safety in this case shouldn’t fall on consumers.”

 Getting a recall repaired may take time, but it shouldn’t cost the seller anything, Epstein says.

-“You can bring these vehicles into their respective manufacturer’s dealer, and they will be fixed for free if the parts are available,” Epstein told CR.
+“You can bring these vehicles into their respective manufacturer’s dealer, and they will be fixed for free if the parts are available,” Epstein adds.

-Even though dealers aren’t required to make recall repairs on used vehicles, many already do.
+Many dealers already make repairs on used cars.
 The National Independent Automobile Dealers Association (NIADA), a group that represents many independent used-car dealers, recommends that dealers repair any open recalls.

 The Takata Recall

-The Takata recall is the largest and most complex automotive recall in U.S. history, and it isn't over yet.
-It currently includes 67 million airbag inflators in cars, SUVs, and pickup trucks from 19 manufacturers, according to the National Highway Traffic Safety Administration (NHTSA).
+The Takata recall is the largest and most complex automotive recall in U.S. history, and it isn’t over yet.
+It currently includes 67 million airbag inflators in cars, SUVs, and pickup trucks from 19 manufacturers, according to NHTSA.
 So far, 17 million of those inflators have yet to be replaced.
-Eighteen people in the U.S. have died—two in 2020 alone—and more than 400 people have allegedly been injured because of those devices, NHTSA says.
+Eighteen people in the U.S. have died—two in 2020 alone—and more than 400 people have allegedly been injured because of those devices, the agency says.

-That’s why it’s important for shoppers to stay vigilant, and check whether the car they’re interested in buying is part of this recall.
+That’s why it’s important for shoppers to stay vigilant, and check to see whether the car they’re interested in buying is part of this recall.